 Customers are also much happier which has been clearly seen in their survey scores and written feedback.
 We are pleased that this industry leading solution has revolutionized the home emergency repair experience in a way that matches the ever increasing expectations of our customers.

-A partnership with HomeServe can bring home repair programs backed by world class service to your customers.
-To learn more about how a partnership can benefit utilities and municipalities, contact us at email@example.com.
+Contact us to learn how a partnership with HomeServe can bring home repair programs backed by world class service to your homeowners.
+To learn more about how a partnership can benefit utilities and municipalities.